sreeniveditaa/Correlation_Regression/README.md

 # Date :

-# Ex NO  3 : Correlation and regression for data analysis
+# EXP NO  3 : Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line